ethereum-optimism/optimism/.gitbook/contents/developer/features/erc1155-bridge.md

 await approveTx.wait()
 ```

 Users then call the `deposit` or `depositTo` function to deposit tokens to L2.
-The token arrives on L2 after eight L1 blocks.
+The token arrives on L2 after L1 conf blocks.

 ```js
 const tx = await L1ERC1155Brige.deposit(